egesaray/Airline-Ticket-Selling-Site/README.md

-# Işıkexpress
+# Isikexpress

 Repository for Işıkexpress.

-Işıkexpress is an airline ticket selling website based on django.
+Isikexpress is an airline ticket selling website based on django.
-Işıkexpress made for software engineering course as a group project.
+Isikexpress made for software engineering course as a group project.